Patapataro/employee_happiness_cmparison/README.md

 This command will read the `docker-compose.yml` file, build the necessary images, and start the containers.

+### 3. Connect Lumen to the database

+Create a copy of .env.example and rename it .env

+- **MySQL Database:** You can connect Lumen to the MySQL database with the following credentials:
+  - Host: localhost
+  - Port: 3306
+  - User: user
+  - Password: secret
+  - Database: employee-happiness-chart

 ### 3. Migrate and Seed the Lumen Database

-Run the following command to migrate and seed the Lumen database:
+from the root directory run the following command to migrate and seed the Lumen database:

 ```
 docker-compose exec lumen php artisan migrate --seed